-Turlock's Strategic Plan outlines the City's plans to assist in the development of affordable housing through first time home buyer loans under the HOME program.
+Turlock's Strategic Plan outlines the City's plans to assist in the development of affordable housing through First Time Home Buyer loans under the HOME program.
 Due to market housing availability and prices, most home purchase prices in Turlock exceed the maximum purchase price allowed by United States Department of Housing and Urban Development (HUD), making it difficult for our buyers to either locate a property or locate a property within their price range.
 To help our buyers, the City prepared a market study, to increase the purchase price limit.

 As for affordable housing development, unfortunately, the City does not receive sufficient CDBG funds to construct affordable housing given its high cost (i.e. land, construction, permit fees, etc.).
 There are simply not enough funds available from the yearly CDBG allocation to meet these and other needs in the community.
-Instead the City works to improve the public environment and ensure that all citizens have improved safe access.

-The City acquired properties which consists of multi-family and single-family units.
-The rehabilitation is expected to be completed in the next fiscal year.
+To continue providing and creating affordable units, the City acquired properties which consists of multi-family and single-family units.
+The rehabilitations are expected to be completed in fiscal year 2023-2024.